-To feel a high more quickly, a person may decide to snort ecstasy but neglect to consider unwanted side effects of immediate doses of MDMA including dehydration, arrythmia or kidney failure.
-Confusion, depression and anxiety may last for weeks following ecstasy use.
+To feel a high more quickly, a person may decide to snort ecstasy but neglect to consider unwanted side effects of immediate doses of MDMA including dehydration, arrhythmia or kidney failure.
+Confusion, depression, and anxiety may last for weeks following ecstasy use.
 Snorting can be lethal due to use of a higher dosage than realized or when taken in combination with other drugs.
 The urge for more (addiction) can have lethal consequences.

 There is no way to know if snorting ecstasy is safe.
 Many blood cells exist in the nose which can become infected when it enters the body.
 Snorting tools may be shared with pass along pathogens and disease.
 The safe dose of ecstasy depends on the frequency of use and amount administered.
 If a person uses ecstasy in combination with other drugs it may have even more lethal consequences.

 Ecstasy can be highly addictive and disruptive to the brain and body’s natural processes.
-Addiction to ecstasy can have long lasting negative effects on the entire body system.
+Addiction to ecstasy can have long-lasting negative effects on the entire body system.
 If you are struggling with addiction to MDMA, ecstasy, call Hired Power to find out how we can help you quit before it’s too late.

 “I have worked with Hired Power extensively in collaboration with Clearview Treatment Programs’ individualized outpatient program.
 I am always impressed with their effectiveness and professionalism.”

 “Thanks again for being there for us and guiding us through some rough waters.
 Your kindness and genuine concern deeply touched my soul and we are all grateful our paths crossed when they did.
 You are a truly gifted professional, keep on doing what you do so well.”